-RE-CARE is a young research collaboration founded in June 2024.
-In this initial phase, we are focusing on identifying shared areas of interest within a broad scientific discourse on crises, health, and technology.
-We view crises as both acute and enduring phenomena, deeply embedded in social contexts and shaped by a society’s culture and history.
-To assess their impact and explore the potential of technology, we are centering our interdisciplinary exchanges on five key areas.
+Founded in June 2024, RE-CARE is a young research collaboration exploring the intersections of crises, health, and technology.
+We see crises as both acute and enduring phenomena, embedded in social contexts shaped by culture and history.
+To explore their impacts and technological possibilities, we focus our interdisciplinary exchanges on five key areas.

-Theories offer insightful explanations that deepen our understanding of crises within their broader social and cultural contexts.
-One of the RE-CARE network’s key aims is to promote interdisciplinary dialogue on theoretical approaches that investigate the role and potential of technology in various crises.
-Through this exchange, we seek to examine how technology and crises shape individual experiences, as well as how individuals respond to technological developments.
-Moreover, we aim to explore the underlying logics of crises and technologies, taking into account the distinct cultural histories of technology and crisis in Japan and Germany.
+Theories provide valuable insights that broaden our understanding of crises, highlighting their social and cultural dimensions.
+One of the RE-CARE network’s central aims is to foster interdisciplinary dialogue on theoretical approaches that investigate the role and potential of technologies in various crises.
+Through this exchange, we seek to explore how technologies and crises influence individual experiences and how people respond to new technological developments.
+In addition, we aim to examine the underlying logics of both crises and technologies, acknowledging the distinct cultural histories of technology and crisis in Japan and Germany.

 Recent publications

 Technology has an inherently dual nature, capable of both mitigating and exacerbating crises.
-Rapid advancements in artificial intelligence, the expanding use of drones for reconnaissance and medical supply delivery, and the proliferation of autonomous and interactive machines (e.g., smart cars and robots) are propelling a substantial wave of technological transformation.
-Our goal is to critically examine these developments, investigate their specific fields of application, and evaluate the potential of health technologies to bolster both individual and societal resilience.
+Rapid advancements in AI, the expanding use of drones for reconnaissance and medical supply delivery, and the growing presence of autonomous and interactive machines are driving a significant wave of technological transformation.
+Our aim is to critically examine these developments, investigate their specific fields of application and evaluate the potential of these technologies to strengthen both individual and societal resilience.

 Recent publications